node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 For Debian Jessie based builds with kernel 4.x run the following commands in the root directory of your Node-RED install.
 This is usually `~/.node-red`

-    mkdir -p ~/.node-red
-    cd ~/.node-red
-    npm install node-red-node-beaglebone
+    sudo npm install -g --unsafe-perm node-red-node-beaglebone

 For previous versions of Debian (eg Wheezy) - use the older version of this node.

-    mkdir -p ~/.node-red
-    cd ~/.node-red
-    npm install node-red-node-beaglebone@0.0.8
+    sudo npm install -g --unsafe-perm node-red-node-beaglebone@0.0.8

 #### Starting Node-RED

 Due to the constrained memory available on the BBB, it is advisable to run Node-RED with the `node-red-pi` command.
 For details and other options such as auto-starting on boot, follow the [Running Node-RED](../getting-started/running.html) instructions.

+To access the GPIO pins it is currently necessary to run as root :

+    sudo node-red-pi

+There are ways to avoid this using udev rules and groups and so on - but that is beyond the scope of this readme.
+Google is your friend.

 #### Using the Editor